isidore/MobProgrammingBook/manuscript/110_Mobbing with an audience.md

 To the main part, this works the same part as a regular mob, with a couple extra rules.

   1. People can join or leave the mob at will.
-  2. When joining, sit right behind the driver.
+  2. When joining, sit where driver would go next - last to be on the keyboard.
   3. The audience can also volunteer insights and information to the navigator.
   4. Audience participates in retrospectives.